 Whatever you want to put your money aside for, whether that be an emergency, vacation savings or for a big purchase, a high-yield savings account can be the perfect place to keep your cash safe and working for you.

-Even if consolidating all of your debt isn’t an option, you should pay close attention to your credit score, which is a key factor that determines whether you can get a mortgage, finance or car or get a credit card.
+You should pay close attention to your credit score, which is a key factor that determines whether you can get a mortgage, finance a car, get a personal loan or get a credit card.

 There are a number of online resources that will help you monitor and repair your credit.
 Be sure to take full advantage.